 On appointment as a director, the appointee is invited to become a Member of the Charity.
-There can be up to 25 Members of the Charity and Members are drawn from several sources including: Royal Academicians, donors to the Royal Academy, the business community and other volunteers.
+There can be up to 25 Members of the Charity and Members are drawn from several sources including: Royal Academicians, donors to the Royal Academy and the business community.